portaloffreedom/celery-cpp-orm/README.md

 # celery-cpp
-Experiment with creating a celery worker in C++
+Experiment with creating a celery worker in C++ and saving some data in a database